refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 import FilteringLivePreview from "./\_partial-filtering-live-preview.md";
 import RelationalDataLivePreview from "./\_partial-relational-data-live-preview.md";

-`useTable` allows us to fetch data according to sorter, filter, and pagination states.
+`useTable` allows us to fetch data according to the sorter, filter, and pagination states.
 Under the hood it uses [`useList`](/docs/api-reference/core/hooks/data/useList/) for the fetch.
 Since it is designed as headless, It expects you to handle the UI.

 :::info
-If you're looking for a complete table library, Refine supports two table libraries out-of-the-box.
+If you're looking for a complete table library, Refine supports two table libraries out of the box.

 -   [React Table](https://react-table.tanstack.com/) (for TanStack Table users) - [Documentation](/docs/packages/documentation/react-table) - [Example](/examples/table/react-table/basic.md)
 -   [Ant Design Table](https://ant.design/components/table/#header) (for Ant Design users) - [Documentation](/docs/api-reference/antd/hooks/table/useTable) - [Example](/examples/table/antd/useTable.md)